TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

      ```excel
      =TEXT([@[Order Date]], "mmmm")
      ```
    - Press Enter to apply the formula.
-Excel will auto-fill the column with full month names (e.g., "January", "February").
+Excel will auto-fill the column with full month names ("January", "February").

 #### 📝 Final Thoughts